 Regardless of what you think about the multitude of marketing emails that come to your inbox, email marketing campaigns remain one of the most popular and effective methods of generating clients and customers.
-In fact, according to one survey, almost 70% of businesses continue to use email campaigns to promote their products or services, because email campaigns get results.
+In fact, according to one survey, almost 81% of businesses continue to use an email marketing campaign to promote their products or services, because email campaigns get results.

 The trick to getting good results is simple.